Isabella Stewart Gardner Museum theft: Bobby Donati

 Criminal Bobby Donati was murdered in 1991 in the midst of a gang war within the Patriarca crime family.
-His involvement in the Gardner theft was suspected after notorious New England art thief Myles J. Connor Jr. spoke with authorities.
+His involvement in the Gardner theft was suspected after the New England art thief Myles J. Connor Jr. spoke with authorities.
 Connor was in jail at the time of the heist, but he believed Donati and criminal David Houghton were the masterminds.
 Connor had worked with Donati in past art heists and claimed the two cased the Gardner Museum where Donati took interest in the finial.
 Connor also claimed that Houghton visited him in jail after the heist and said that he and Donati organized it and were going to use the paintings to get Connor out of jail.
 If this is true, they likely borrowed the idea from Connor as he returned art to reduce sentences in the past.
 Even though Donati's and Houghton's appearances did not fit the witness descriptions, Connor suggested they probably hired lower-level gangsters to carry out the robbery.
 Like Donati, Houghton also died within two years of the robbery, though from an illness rather than murder.
 Connor told investigators he could assist in returning the Gardner works in exchange for the museum's posted reward and his freedom.
 When investigators did not give in to Connor's demands because of lack of evidence, he suggested they speak with criminal and antiques dealer William P. Youngworth.

 Acting on Connor's lead, the FBI opened a case on Youngworth and conducted raids on his home and antique store properties in the 1990s.
 The raids caught the attention of journalist Tom Mashberg, who began talking with Youngworth in 1997 about the theft.
 One night in August 1997, Youngworth called Mashberg and told him he had proof he could return the Gardner paintings under the right conditions.
 That night, Youngworth picked up Mashberg from the Boston Herald offices and drove him to a warehouse in Red Hook, Brooklyn.
 Youngworth led him inside to a storage unit with several large cylinder tubes.
 He removed one painting from its tube, unfurled it, and showed it to Mashberg under flashlight.
 It appeared to Mashberg to be The Storm on the Sea of Galilee.
 He noticed cracking along the canvas, and the edges were cut in a manner consistent with the museum's reports, and he noticed Rembrandt's signature on the ship's rudder.
 Mashberg wrote about his experience in the Boston Herald, leaving out details to hide Youngworth's identity and the painting's location.
 He reported that his "informant" (presumably Youngworth) told him the robbery was pulled off by five men and identified two: Donati was one of the robbers, and Houghton was responsible for moving the art to a safe house.
 The FBI discovered the location of the warehouse several months later and raided it, finding nothing.